 The following restrictions will be employed in applying for and receiving applicant support.

-Qualifying ASP applicants will receive a [75-85]% reduction on gTLD application and evaluation fees relating to one gTLD application only.
+Qualified ASP applicants will receive a [75-85]% reduction on gTLD application and evaluation fees relating to one gTLD application only.

 [Supported applicant entities that apply to the New gTLD Program will be restricted to one gTLD application submission.]